pluma/fynx/README.md

 ## connectVia(stores, fn):Mixin

 Creates a React mixin that updates the component's state by passing the current value of each store in `stores` to the given function `fn` whenever any of the stores changes.
+The function will be invoked with its context set to the React component.

 Automatically adds the result of invoking the function with the current value of each store to the component's initial state.